bytesbyt/econte/README.md

 ## Wireframes

 Mobile first wireframes were created to show the basic layout of the website using Figma.
-It can be viewed on [Figma](https://www.figma.com/file/tn31GmaDQI9G27byM7oohP/Untitled?type=design&node-id=0%3A1&mode=design&t=Xah0acr87TvzVzTs-1)
+This can be viewed on [Figma](https://www.figma.com/file/tn31GmaDQI9G27byM7oohP/Untitled?type=design&node-id=0%3A1&mode=design&t=Xah0acr87TvzVzTs-1)

 - __Home Page__